Mr Joshua Jones

 NERC EnvEast CASE funded (AECOM) PhD Student at the University of East Anglia and the University of Plymouth

-I demonstrate on the following modules:
+I have demonstrated or marked assessments for the following modules:

 My research is predominantly focused on quantifying landslide processes and characteristics in the Nepal Himalaya.
 This involves investigating questions such as: Are landslides stochastic?
 Are landscape responses to trigger events time-dependent?
 And how do fluvial, glacial, geological and human processes impact landslide distributions and characteristics through time?
 It is hoped that a better understanding of these issues will allow us to develop improved landslide susceptibility models, which are a vital resource used by policy makers and hazard assessors to manage and mitigate landslide hazard and vulnerability.